Adding 1/4 to 1/2 teaspoon of salt per liter of water may help maintain electrolyte balance during fasting, but personal needs vary.

 - Taste test: The solution should taste slightly salty but not overwhelmingly so.

-- Sip gradually: Avoid gulping large amounts at once; steady intake supports better absorption.
+- Sip gradually: Avoid gulping large amounts at once; steady intake supports better tolerance.

-- Avoid excessive amounts: More than 1/2 teaspoon per liter can cause dehydration or raise blood pressure.
+- Avoid excessive amounts: More than 1/2 teaspoon per liter may be too much for many people and can worsen thirst, stomach upset, or blood-pressure concerns.

-- Add complementary electrolytes if needed: Magnesium supplements may help reduce cramps.
+- Add complementary electrolytes if needed: Magnesium may help some people with cramps, but supplements should be chosen carefully.

-- Avoid flavored salts with additives: Stick to pure salts without artificial ingredients.
+- Avoid flavored salts with additives: Stick to plain edible salts without artificial flavors or unnecessary ingredients.

-These steps ensure hydration remains balanced without causing discomfort or adverse effects.
+These steps help hydration remain balanced without causing discomfort or avoidable adverse effects.

 The Role of Broths Versus Salted Water

-Some fasters prefer bone broth or vegetable broth instead of plain salted water because broths provide additional nutrients like amino acids and minerals beyond just sodium.
+Some fasters prefer bone broth or vegetable broth instead of plain salted water because broths provide sodium along with additional nutrients like amino acids and minerals.

 However: